Eddie Chuculate

-Eddie Chuculate is an American fiction writer who is enrolled in the Muscogee (Creek) Nation and of Cherokee descent.
+Eddie Chuculate (born 1978) is an American fiction writer who is enrolled in the Muscogee (Creek) Nation and of Cherokee descent.
 He earned a Wallace Stegner Fellowship in creative writing at Stanford University.
 His first book is Cheyenne Madonna.
 For his short story, Galveston Bay, 1826, Chuculate was awarded the O. Henry Award.
 In 2010 World Literature Today featured Chuculate as the journal's "Emerging Author."

 Background

 Chuculate was born in Claremore, Oklahoma, in 1978 but grew up primarily in Muskogee, Oklahoma.
 He worked as a newspaper sports writer for nine years and a copy editor for ten.
 He later earned a degree in creative writing from the Institute of American Indian Arts and held a two-year Wallace Stegner Fellowship in creative writing at Stanford University.
 In 2010 he was admitted to the Iowa Writers' Workshop at the University of Iowa, where he graduated with a master's degree in 2013.